Skip to main content

 1. Load all messages ordered by position.

-4. Dispatch to the Agents module (if the actor has agentId) or the Chats module (if it has chatId), reusing their generation plumbing — including agent tools and the requires_action client-tool flow.
+4. Dispatch to the Agents module, reusing its generation plumbing — including agent tools and the requires_action client-tool flow.

 6. On requires_action (agent client tools only), no message is persisted yet.
-Submit outputs via POST /agents/:id/generate/:generationId/tool-outputs; the resolved message is persisted on completion.
+Submit outputs via POST /agents/:id/generate/:generation_id/tool-outputs; the resolved message is persisted on completion.

 Concurrency